Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 3: Co-design Workshops with Older Adults

 \subsubsection{Facilitate communication with neutral advice}

 Participants discussed that VAs can be consulted as neutral third parties to facilitate communication between spouses or family members ($n=4$).
-For instance, W1-R suggested that Alexa could resolve disputes between caregivers by providing neutral, unbiased, yet tailored patient medical information.
+For instance, W1-R suggested that Alexa could resolve disputes between caregivers by providing neutral, unbiased, yet tailored patient medical information. \sally{This finding highlights that while personal health assistants should provide contextualized advice, it should remain objective and factual.}